 An invocation object MAY contain a property named toolExecutionNotifications whose value is an array of zero or more notification objects (§3.50).
 Each element of the array represents a runtime condition detected by the invoked process, either by the tool’s driver or by one of its extensions.
 The presence within this array of any notification object whose level property (§3.50.6) is "error" SHALL mean that the run failed.

-If toolExecutionNotifications is absent, it SHALL default to an empty array.

 The information in toolExecutionNotifications is primarily intended for the developers of the analysis tool, to aid them in diagnosing bugs in the tool.
 This contrasts with the information in results, which is intended for the developers of the code being analyzed.
 However, viewers MAY still present tool notifications to users, so users are aware of any tool problems.
 At a minimum, viewers SHOULD make users aware of tool notifications whose level property is "error".

 NOTE: Depending on the nature of the error, a tool that encounters a runtime error might or might not be able to continue running.
 If the error occurs in the course of evaluating a rule, the tool might report the error in toolExecutionNotifications, disable the rule, and continue to execute the remaining rules.
 If the error occurs outside of the evaluation of a rule, the tool might report the error in toolExecutionNotifications and then halt.
 If the tool exits abnormally, it might not have the opportunity to report the error.
 But if the tool is running under the control of an orchestration process that can detect the error, that process might add a notification for the error to the log file, or even synthesize a log file to hold the error, if the tool did not have the opportunity to create one.